Technigo/project-weather-app/README.md

-# a Weather Web App :sunny:
+# A Weather Web App :sunny:

 I built a simple weather web app that tells today's weather and temperature in Stockholm, and a weekly forecast using the Open Weather API that I signed up for.